security

 Each year, lots of people unknowingly fall prey to fraud and scams that target key social moments and personal vulnerabilities.
 With the ongoing cost-of-living crisis, we've seen scammers and fraudsters target things as small as second-hand purchases and even go the extra mile by pretending to be real investment firms.

-A common example is purchase scams, where scammers try to get people to buy regular things, like concert tickets.
-There's the famous ‘Hello Mum’ scam, where scammers pretend to be children, then ask parents to send money for things like bills or broken phones.
+There's the famous ‘Hello Mum’ scam, where scammers pretend to be your child, then ask parents to send money for things like bills or broken phones.
 In the wider industry, we're also seeing a rise in impersonation scams.
 An example of this is when a scammer calls a person pretending to be from their bank and asks them to move money in order to 'protect their account from fraud'.

 However, one trend that stands out to me at the moment is the use of money mules.
 Here, scammers take advantage of social situations by advertising jobs that promise quick access to cash, particularly targeted at younger people and students.
 These scammers then ask those who they've recruited (the mules) to set up a new account so that they can move money.
 As harmless as this seems, the mules are at risk of having illegal funds passed through their account.
 As a result, they may be reported to financial authorities, be unable to open accounts, take out mortgages or even get jobs later in life.